cocos/cocos-docs/en/physics/physics-engine.md

 **cannon.js** ([GitHub](https://github.com/cocos-creator/cannon.js)) is an open source physics engine, developed in JavaScript and implementing a relatively comprehensive physics simulation.The size of the **cannon.js** module is about **141KB**.

 When the selected physics engine is **cannon.js**, you need to add a **Rigidbody** component to the node to perform the physics simulation.
-Then add **Colllider** components as required, and the node will add the corresponding collision body for detecting collisions with other colliders.
+Then add **Colllider** components as required, and the node will add the corresponding collider for detecting collisions with other colliders.

 The current cannon.js support is as follows: